mrrenaud/DreamCheekyUSB/Readme.md

 # DreamCheekyUSB for Big Red Button

-This repo is forked from [DreamCheekyUSB on CodePlex](https://dreamcheekyusb.codeplex.com/) which was originaly working with the Dream Cheeky Iron Man USB Stress Button.
+*This repo is forked from [DreamCheekyUSB on CodePlex](https://dreamcheekyusb.codeplex.com/) which was originaly working with the Dream Cheeky Iron Man USB Stress Button.*

 -------------

-DreamCheekyUSB provides .NET drivers for the Dream Cheeky Webmail Notifier (http://www.dreamcheeky.com/webmail-notifier) and the Big Red Button (http://dreamcheeky.com/big-red-button).
+**DreamCheekyUSB* provides .NET drivers for the **Dream Cheeky Webmail Notifier** (http://www.dreamcheeky.com/webmail-notifier) and the **Dream Cheeky Big Red Button** (http://dreamcheeky.com/big-red-button).

-It was created using the https://github.com/mikeobrien/HidLibrary/ and is released under the Apache License V2.0
+It was created using the https://github.com/mikeobrien/HidLibrary/ and is released under the Apache License V2.0.

 You can control the LED using either DreamCheekyLED.exe with command line arguments or via C#/VB/Powershell using the DreamCheekyUSB.DreamCheekyLED object.
 The code supports multiple devices and has options for blinking and fading.